Expanding Your Comfort Zone as an International Student

-“Comfort zone” is a colloquial expression that describes conditions that are familiar, challenges that are not too difficult, or experiences that offer a sense of simplicity and control.
-When you are in your comfort zone, there may be limited stress and anxiety in your daily life.
-You feel more certain about your actions, and you may be less likely to face failure because you are taking so few risks.
-International students, who have already taken a big risk by leaving their home country, may tend to search for familiar experiences—those that are within their comfort zone.
+When someone is in their “comfort zone,” it means that their conditions that are familiar, their challenges are not too difficult, or their experiences are always within their control.
+When you are in your comfort zone, you will likely experience less stress and anxiety.
+You will feel more certain about your actions, and you may be less likely to face failure because you are taking so few risks.

 It is important to highlight the difference between leaving your comfort zone behind and expanding it.
 Leaving your comfort zone behind along with the joy you feel in familiar experiences can be a huge mistake.
 Instead, expanding your comfort zone is the approach that will most likely help you to adapt and discover new and exciting experiences—without leaving behind certain aspects of your identity.
 These experiences will lead you to discover your strengths.
 How will you know, for example, if you have a natural talent for public speaking if you never try it?